The job of a marketer isn’t easy.

 So, what’s the solution?
 Get your readers involved.

-A lot of marketers know this already but attempt to get subscribers involved in all the wrong ways.
+Many marketers know this already but attempt to get subscribers involved in all the wrong ways.

 But it doesn’t have to be this way.